ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteDeploymentGuide.md

 #### Configure TSAP broadcast

 Test Session Announcement Protocol (TSAP) is used by PTF to broadcast test information when the test suite is running.
-TSAP broadcasts helps in mapping test cases to captured frames.
+TSAP broadcasts helps with mapping test cases to captured frames.

 By default, TSAP packets are broadcasted in the network.
-Users can change a TSAP broadcast by adding an entry “BeaconLogTargetServer” to TestSuite.deployment.ptfconfig to target the TSAP only to the specified machine.
+The user can change a TSAP broadcast by adding an entry “BeaconLogTargetServer” to TestSuite.deployment.ptfconfig to target the TSAP only to the specified machine.